isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 server must be configured with at least one subnet and one pool of dynamic addresses to be managed.
 For example, assume that the server is connected to a network segment that uses the 192.0.2.0/24 prefix.
-The administrator of that network decides that addresses from range 192.0.2.10 to 192.0.2.20 are going to be managed by the Dhcp4 server.
+The administrator of that network decides that addresses from the range 192.0.2.10 to 192.0.2.20 are going to be managed by the ``Dhcp4`` server.
 Such a configuration can be achieved in the following way:

 ::